ThaiNangTaniPolitics/thainangtani-politics-observatory-42/index.md

 ## 📌 Latest Update

-**An analysis of commentator persistence, narrative alignment, and the mechanics of disproportionate amplification**
+**A structural analysis of timing, intent, and systemic consequences under the Anutin administration**
-0053 – Bangkok Post Institutional Discourse Distortion: A Case Study on Structured Comment Environments
+0054 – Thailand’s Nominee Crackdown Architecture (2026)